Best Small Business Accounting Software in 2023

 Cons

-- Requires an additional fee for an extra user
+- Charges additional fee for each extra user

 - Select: Custom pricing for unlimited billable clients and specialized features